NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Weight sharing Neural Architecture Search for Recommender Systems

 \subsection{Post-training Fine-tuning}

 Although dropout-like subnet training provide a great way to reduce the adaptation of weights for a specific subnet, the subnet performance prediction by supernet can fail when weights should not share across some subnets.
 After the supernet training and during a stand alone subnet evaluation, we carry a post-training fine-tuning that re-adapt its weights back to the specific subnet.
 This can re-calibrate the weights which are corrupted when training other subnets during the supernet training.
 In practice, we find that fine-tuning the last FC on the target dataset for a few training steps (e.g., 0.5K) is good enough.
-With only marginal extra search cost, this novel post-training fine-tuning technique boosts the ranking of subnets by addressing the underlying weight adaptation issue, and thus provides a better chance to discover better models for recommender systems.
+With only marginal additional search cost, this novel post-training fine-tuning technique boosts the ranking of subnets by addressing the underlying weight adaptation issue, and thus provides a better chance to discover better models for recommender systems.

 Table \ref{tab:ft_subnets} demonstrates the improvement of post-training fine-tuning on different path sampling strategies.
 Surprisingly, post-training fine-tuning achieves decent ranking quality improvement under Single-operator Single-connection and Any-operator Any-connection path sampling strategy.
 This is because subnets under these strategies do not usually converge well in supernet: they either suffer from poor supernet coverage, or poor convergence induced by co-adaptation.
 The fine-tuning process releases their potential and approaches their real performance on the target dataset.
-Remarkably, Single-operator Any-connection path sampling strategy cooperates well with post-training fine-tuning, and achieves the global optimal Pearson $\rho$ and Kendall $\tau$ ranking correlation among different approaches, with at least $0.15$ Kendall $\tau$ improvement and $0.14$ Pearson $\rho$ improvement on \textit{NASRec-Full} search space over Single-operator Single-connection sampling without fine-tuning.
+Remarkably, Single-operator Any-connection path sampling strategy cooperates well with post-training fine-tuning, and achieves the global optimal Pearson's $\rho$ and Kendall's $\tau$ ranking correlation among different approaches, with at least $0.14$ Pearson's $\rho$ and Kendall's $\tau$ improvement on \textit{NASRec-Full} search space over Single-operator Single-connection sampling with fine-tuning.